adrienkohlbecker/ejson-kms/README.md

 2. Create a KMS master key on AWS
 3. Create a secrets file with `ejson-kms init --kms-key-id="alias/MyKMSKey"`
 4. Add an encrypted secret with `ejson-kms add secret`
-5. Use the decrypted credential in your bash scripts with `eval $(ejson-kms export)`
+5. Use the decrypted credential in your bash scripts with `eval "$(ejson-kms export)"`

 # What is it